 - FHA does not require borrowers to pay outstanding collections and/or charge off accounts to qualify for FHA Loans

 - However, mortgage underwriters want to see that borrowers have re-established themselves after bankruptcy, foreclosure, and periods of bad credit

-- Has borrower been timely in the past 12 months
+- Has the borrower been timely in the past 12 months?

 - Late payments after bankruptcy and/or foreclosure will red flag the file